 In the next 10 or so years, your blood will probably be streaming with tiny nanorobots there to help keep you from getting sick or even transmit your thoughts to a wireless cloud.
 They will travel inside of you, on a molecular level, protecting the biological system and ensuring that you have a good and long life.
 The future is closer than you may think.

 Google's director of engineering, Ray Kurzweil, is an avid predictor of future events and claims to have a fairly high accuracy rate.
 He is one of the biggest proponents of the notion that nanobots will be streaming through our blood in the near future.
 The idea surrounding this prediction isn't that far off from modern technology.

 Nanobots injected into your bloodstream

 According to IFL Science, DNA robots are already being tested in the human body to seek out and destroy cancer cells.
 These programmed DNA strands have the capability to move around and find cancer cells (all in a controlled environment).
 If human trials go well, these tiny robots could be revolutionary to cancer and other cell research.
 Don't be surprised when the computer and electrical engineers take full control of health field!

 Cancer detection and eradication is one thing but tiny nanobots are big players in the future of medicine for other reasons.
-Researchers believe that nanobots could soon deliver drugs into humans with a high degree of accuracy, according to New Atlas.
+Researchers believe that nanobots could soon deliver drugs to humans with a high degree of accuracy, according to New Atlas.
 This would allow for micro dosages right where the patient needs preventing harmful side effects.

 University scientists also believe that nanobots could be used to reduce plaque in veins, solve dietary issues, along with a whole slew of other medical uses.
 Extending beyond simple medicine, nanobots would allow humans to reach a greater state of connectivity.